microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-kubernetesserviceport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a Kubernetes service port object reported as part of a [microsoft.graph.security.kubernetesServiceEvidence](./security-kubernetesserviceevidence.md) entity.
+Represents a Kubernetes service port object that is reported as part of a [microsoft.graph.security.kubernetesServiceEvidence](./security-kubernetesserviceevidence.md) entity.

 ## Properties